-Working with UN Relief and Works Agency for Palestine refugees (UNRWA)'s social services program we will recruit already existing community-based women's organizations to participate in the study and UNRWA elementary schools.
-The school feeding program will be designed as a school-based cluster randomized controlled trial (RCT) with a matched pair design, and 8-month follow-up of children aged 5-12 years.
-Schools will be randomly assigned to 2 groups: intervention including school meal plus nutrition and health education or control including nutrition and health education only.
-Process, formative and outcome evaluation will be conducted.
+Working with UN Relief and Works Agency for Palestine refugees (UNRWA)'s social services program, we recruited already existing community-based women's organizations to participate in the study and UNRWA elementary schools.
+The school feeding program was designed as a school-based cluster randomized controlled trial (RCT) with a matched pair design, and 8-month follow-up of children aged 5-12 years.
+Schools were randomly assigned to 2 groups: intervention including school meal plus nutrition and health education or control including nutrition and health education only.
+Process, formative and outcome evaluation was conducted.

 - Hala Ghattas (PI), Associate Research Professor and Interim Director, CRPH